 The 30-table room at Rivers in Pittsburgh shares the same affiliation.
 Plus, the Pittsburgh-area’s Meadows Casino started hosting a Heartland Poker Tour stop in 2017.

 Additionally, there’s a ton of great cash game promotions at the other smaller rooms across the state.
-Put that together with all the big time tournament action, plus the fact the state just green lit online poker, and there’s little doubt Pennsylvania is the kind of place a pro can make a living now and for years to come.
+Put that together with all the big time tournament action, plus the fact PA now has legal real-money online poker, (beginning with PokerStars PA and set to include partypoker PA, and more) and there’s little doubt Pennsylvania is the kind of place a pro can make a living now and for years to come.

 Honorable mention has to go to a state like New York.
 The New York poker scene used to be all about underground cash games in New York City and underage tournaments at Tribal casinos upstate.
 However, the state has seen four new commercial casinos open up over the past year and they all have poker action.